 Gordes is a village with houses made of stones and a great castle.
 Beautiful view over the Luberon and the "vallée du Rhône" toward Avignon.
 From here, you'll go to Roussillon.
 This tour gives you the opportunity to see a windmill.

-c) The "Colorado Provencal" and the forgotten villages, 40 mi. and 1870' (570 m) altitude difference (for the more experienced riders)
+c) The "Colorado Provencal" and the forgotten villages, 40 mi.
+(64 km) and +/- 918 meters of climbing (for the more experienced riders)

 A large detour to discover the Colorado ochre and its chimneys red, yellow or white.
 Next you'll cycle along small roads through quiet villages where children play in the streets.
 Possibility to taste honey and nougat.

 Today's journey will take you to the protected area of the Luberon.
-Depending on the season, you'll be astonished by the beautiful colors of the blue rosemary, the red poppy and the white flowers on the cherry trees.
+Depending on the season, you'll be astonished by the beautiful colors of the blue rosemary, the red poppy, and the white flowers on the cherry trees.
 En route, you can admire the different shapes of the stone houses known as Bories.
 Next will be a trek down the southern side of the Luberon with a soft landscape reminiscent of Tuscany where you'll come across pretty villages such as Lourmarin.
-The night will be spent in or close to Lourmarin; hotel has swimming pool.
-Altitude difference for today is about 500m.
+The night will be spent in or close to Lourmarin; the hotel has a swimming pool.
+The altitude difference for today is about 500m.